HOW KITCHEN GREASE FILTERS WORK

 The overall result of the Shepherd Filters disposable oil and grease filters is less hassle and money savings for a commercial cooking operation.
-With the reduction of filter and kitchen hood cleaning and energy savings, the disposable grease filters help restaurants across Perth, Melbourne, Brisbane, Sydney and the entire world reduce their carbon footprint doing their part for a cleaner environment.
+With the reduction of filter cleans, kitchen hood cleaning and the energy savings this attracts Shepherd Filters are being installed all over Australia and across the Globe, including New Zealand, Asia-Pacific, UK, Europe and the Middle East.

-Shepherd Filters disposable kitchen grease filters are Australian made with Australian wool.
+Shepherd Filters disposable kitchen grease filters are made from 100% fire-retardant and bio-degradable wool.

 Shepherd Filters frames are made from high quality stainless steel and are designed specifically for ease of handling with kitchen exhaust systems.
 Our frames have easy-to-grip fold down handles and clamps to keep the face frame firmly attached for the wool filter.